2019 Session Accomplishments

 • Why it mattered: Cut costs and made voting in the primaries less confusing and easier for voters to fit into their schedule.

-• Before: Ballots in New York can be confusing and difficult to read.
+• Before: Ballots in New York was confusing and difficult to read.

-• What we won: The Voter Friendly Ballot Act, written in consultation with specialists in the fields of graphic design, user experience, and disability accommodation, made significant improvements to the readability and layout of the ballot.
-These changes was to help eliminate visual clutter, increase font size, and emphasize the most important parts of the ballot like candidate names and party affiliation.
+• What we won: The Voter Friendly Ballot Act, written in consultation with specialists in the fields of graphic design, user experience, and disability accommodation, makes significant improvements to the readability and layout of the ballot.
+These changes help eliminate visual clutter, increase font size, and emphasize the most important parts of the ballot like candidate names and party affiliation.

 • Why it mattered: New Yorkers should be able to vote with clear, legible and easy to understand ballots.